Siren (mythology): Nomenclature

-Sirens were later often used as a synonym for mermaids, and portrayed with upper human bodies and fish tails.
+Sirens were later often used as a synonym for mermaids and portrayed with upper human bodies and fish tails.
 This combination became iconic in the medieval period.
 The circumstances leading to the commingling involve the treatment of sirens in the medieval Physiologus and bestiaries, both iconographically, as well as textually in translations from Latin to vulgar languages, as described below.

 Iconography

 Classical iconography

 The sirens of Greek mythology first appeared in Homer's Odyssey, where Homer did not provide any physical descriptions, and their visual appearance was left to the readers' imagination.
-It was Apollonius of Rhodes in Argonautica (3rd century BC) who described the sirens in writing as part woman and part bird.
 By the 7th century BC, sirens were regularly depicted in art as human-headed birds.
+Apollonius of Rhodes in Argonautica (3rd century BC) described the sirens in writing as part woman and part bird.
 They may have been influenced by the ba-bird of Egyptian religion.
 In early Greek art, the sirens were generally represented as large birds with women's heads, bird feathers and scaly feet.
 Later depictions shifted to show sirens with human upper bodies and bird legs, with or without wings.
 They were often shown playing a variety of musical instruments, especially the lyre, kithara, and aulos.